COVID-19 cases climb by 6

 Article content

-Six more Algoma District residents have tested positive for COVID-19, all from Sault Ste.
-Marie and area.
+Algoma Public Health is reporting six new cases of COVID-19, five from Sault Ste.
+Marie and area and one from Elliot Lake and area.

 Five caught the virus from close contact.
-It’s unknown how the other person caught novel coronavirus, Algoma Public Health reported Wednesday night.
+It’s unknown how the other person caught novel coronavirus, APH reported Wednesday evening.

 COVID-19 cases climb by 6 Back to video